 - a travel award (USD 1 600)

 - a full tuition scholarship*

 - Fulbright Finland pre-approved summer school on Finnish language and culture

 - residence permit allowance (included for accompanying family members as well)

-*Based on the agreement with the Fulbright Finland Foundation, University of Helsinki awards a scholarship for the recipients of the Fulbright-University of Helsinki Graduate Award to cover the annual tuition fee.
-The tuition scholarship is granted also for the second year of master’s studies provided that the grantee has been successful in his/her studies during the first year.
+*Based on the agreement with the Fulbright Finland Foundation, the University of Helsinki awards a scholarship for the recipients of the Fulbright-University of Helsinki Graduate Award to cover the annual tuition fee.
+The tuition scholarship is granted also for the second year of master’s studies provided that the grantee has been successful in their studies during the first year.

 Please see further information on the benefits on the Finnish Fulbright Commission's website.